 For each investment option there is an investment policy that sets an investment strategy and objectives that determine how and where your money will be invested.
-While having an objective and strategy are required by law, having a strategy helps ensure that your Scheme maximises investment returns while maintaining an acceptable level of risk.
+While having an objective and strategy are required by law, having a strategy helps your Scheme aim to maximise investment returns while maintaining an acceptable level of risk.
 Please note that the objectives are not a forecast or guarantee of future performance.